yaroslav-gwit/HosterJails/README.md

 ### This script will automatically install a fresh WordPress onto your FreeBSD Box.
 Currently only 12.1-RELEASE supported.
-Works on Jails and bare metal installs.
+Works on Jails, VMs and bare metal installs.
 #### First install this software onto your FreeBSD box (or Jail, it doesn't matter), and make bash a default shell.
 <code>pkg update -f && pkg install -y git bash curl && chsh -s $(which bash) root</code>